 You may nominate an alumnus for more than one award if they fit the criteria.
 Nominations may come from the candidate's students, professional peers, and/or supervisor.
 You may also self-nominate.
 Self-nominations should be supported with recommendations from students, peers, and/or supervisors.

-Nominations must be made by March 16, 2020 and award decisions will be made by mid-April 2020 by the SOE Alumni Board.
+The deadline for nominations has been extended until Monday, March 30, 2020 and award decisions will be made by late April 2020 by the SOE Alumni Board.